jihghong/cmdtools/README.md

 If no targets are provided:
 - If `self` is given, it behaves as `for self`.
 - Else if `all` is configured, it behaves as `for all`.
-- Otherwise, an error is raised (except for engine-level commands).
+- Otherwise, an error is raised (except for module-level commands).

 ## API